osmosis-labs/apps-list/readme.md

+*DEPRECATED: This repo is deprecated and has been moved to:  https://github.com/osmosis-labs/fe-content/tree/main/cms/apps*

+---

 # Osmosis Apps List
 Osmosis Apps List is a curated list of applications built on, or interactive with, Osmosis.
 It serves as a resource for users to discover new and useful applications that enhance their experience on the platform.